 That is just one example of where it’s easy to go wrong without in-depth knowledge of legislation relating to commercial real estate in Western Australia.

-4. Instant access to reliable tradespeople
+4. Instant access to quality, reliable tradespeople

 Aaah contractors, you’ve got to love em.
 There’s not a single person I know of who doesn’t have a story something along the lines of this…